erathorn/MCPhylo.jl/Readme.md

 # Tree_module

-This module is designed to hold a tree structure.
-Its aim is to support phylogenetic computations and provide the necessary infrastructure for the phylogenetic trees.
+This package does phylogenetic computations in Julia.
+It comes with its own tree module which currently supports the output of newick strings for tree structures.
+The goal is to facilitate phylogenetic computations in computational historical linguistics.
+It is currently under heavy development.

 It is written in Julia 1.0.1